AbaniwoM/kubeflow_central_dashboard/README.md

 # Implementation of Sample Kubeflow Central Dashboard

-This project was built with TypeScript, Material-ui and React.Js.
+This project was built with TypeScript, Material-UI and React.Js.

-To access components and assets files, visit the public directory inside the src directory
+To access components and assets folders, visit the public directory inside the src directory

 ## Available Scripts